Learn More and ApplyHealth Sciences (BS)

 Menu

-The mission of DePaul University’s Department of Health Sciences is to educate and train students who will collaboratively address human health from interdisciplinary natural and social scientific perspectives in order to promote health and to improve the lives of individuals and communities.
+The mission of the Department of Health Sciences is to educate and train students who will collaboratively address human health from interdisciplinary natural and social scientific perspectives in order to promote health and to improve the lives of individuals and communities.

-The Health Sciences major offers concentrations in 'BioScience' and 'Public Health Sciences' that enable future health care and public health professionals to engage in cross-disciplinary conversations.
-Students interested in many health-related professions take a common set of core courses and then choose from a variety of electives as their interests grow and evolve.
+The Health Sciences major is ideal for future physicians, public health professionals, nurses, physician assistants, dentists, podiatrists, physical therapists, optometrists, occupational therapists, epidemiologists, and other health professionals.
+The major offers concentrations in 'Bioscience' and 'Public Health Sciences' that enable future health care and public health professionals to engage in cross-disciplinary conversations.
+Students interested in health-related professions take a set of core courses and then choose from electives suited to their interests.
 The flexibility of this major allows students to meet the requirements for entry into a wide range of graduate and professional programs.

 Program Requirements Quarter Hours